How Likeable Office Space Makes Teams More Creative

 The spaces we occupy shape who we are and how we behave.
 They have a substantial impact on our mood and creative performance.
-Working at the office, people spend a big part of their day sitting in the same room, or even at the same desk, so it seems necessary to optimize the organization of the workspace in the most favourable way possible.
-If you’re working in a dull space, what’s there to inspire you?
+People spend a big part of their day sitting in the office space.
+In the same room, or even at the same desk.
+It seems necessary to optimize the organization of the workspace in the most favourable way possible.
+If you’re working in a dull office space, what’s there to inspire you?

 The idea of a Creative Room came up a few months ago.
 Because many of our co-workers communicate digitally throughout the day, the thing that we wanted to improve and pay attention to was our shared working space.
 In our day-to-day creative work, we need a place to bring together all positive or even negative energy (which is also inspiring!), and all ideas stuck somewhere in the back of our heads.
 A pleasant environment which would allow us to arrange small meetings, discussions, brainstorming sessions, materialize what’s intangible… but also, once every now and then, allow us to have a quiet and focus-friendly zone to make big ideas happen!